🦘 Expert Wildlife Guides · 2026

 Koalas

 Sleep 18-22 hours daily but easier to spot in cooler months when they're more active.
-Found in eucalyptus forests along eastern Australia.
-Guides know which tree species koalas prefer and can spot them 20+ meters high.
-Magnetic Island and You Yangs offer excellent viewing.
+Found in eucalyptus forests along the eastern seaboard.
+Guides know which tree species koalas prefer and can spot them 20+ metres up.
+Magnetic Island and the You Yangs offer reliable viewing.

 Wombats

 Nocturnal burrowing marsupials.
 Best spotted at twilight emerging from burrows to feed.
-Cradle Mountain (Tasmania), Blue Mountains, and Wilsons Promontory are prime locations.
-Autumn/winter they emerge earlier (4-5pm).
-Shy but guides know active burrows.
+Cradle Mountain (Tasmania), the Blue Mountains and Wilsons Promontory are prime locations.
+In autumn/winter they emerge earlier (4-5pm).
+Shy — but guides know active burrows.

 Platypus

-One of world's most unique animals—egg-laying mammal.
+One of the world's most unique animals — an egg-laying mammal.
 Extremely shy and elusive.
-Best chance: dawn viewing at known platypus streams in Tasmania, Victoria, and northern NSW.
+Best chance: dawn viewing at known platypus streams in Tasmania, Victoria and northern NSW.
 Spring breeding season offers highest activity.
-Success rate ~40% but unforgettable when spotted.
+Success rate around 40% but unforgettable when spotted.

 🐊